-A squatter must have color of title for all 10 continuous occupation years in order to qualify to make an adverse possession claim.
+A squatter must have color of title for all 10 continuous occupation years to qualify to make an adverse possession claim.

 Do Squatters Have to Pay Property Taxes in South Carolina?

-In South Carolina, squatters do not have to pay property taxes in order to make an adverse possession claim.
-If a squatter can prove that they have paid property taxes it can definitely help with their adverse possession claim, but it is not a requirement.
+In South Carolina, squatters do not have to pay property taxes to make an adverse possession claim.
+If a squatter can prove that they have paid property taxes it can help with their adverse possession claim, but it is not a requirement.